 The truth of the matter is that negligence has caused more oil rig mishaps than any other cause.
 Human error in this field causes serious injury and can lead to death.
 The attorneys of J. Gonzalez are well versed in knowledge of oil rig platform safety regulations, work conditions that must be implemented, and tactics used by certain entities to speed up the means of production, which can bypass necessary precaution.

 Negligence should not be tolerated in any field.
 The business of oil extraction is profiting too much money to do anything but maintain the safety of all its laborers.
-Accidents do occur, and in the event that an individual suffers any sort of injury while at work, they should have the direct capacity to recover damages for their losses.
+Accidents do occur, and in the event that an individual suffers any sort of injury while at work, they should have the direct capacity to recover damages for their losses and oilfield explosions lawyer can help you with that.

 Our team of oilfield attorneys can assist you in the pursuit of a civil claim in a number of ways: